1. SHAPES cohort study

 admission to neonatal special care baby unit (SCBU) or intensive care unit (NICU), high-dependency care, transitional care; length of stay if admitted

-Data collected from this phase will be analysed to explore if any single adiposity measure taken in this study performs better than BMI in terms of predicting women at high risk of an adverse pregnancy outcome.
-Each adiposity measure will be assessed individually.
+Data collected from this phase has been analysed to explore if any single adiposity measure taken in this study performs better than BMI in terms of predicting women at high risk of an adverse pregnancy outcome.
+Each adiposity measure is being assessed individually.
 If no one measure performs better than BMI then multi-variable models will be developed and tested to identify the most parsimonious (and therefore most preferable from implementation into routine practice perspective) model.
 The apparent performance of the developed model will be summarised in the development dataset using calibration, discrimination, and internal validation analyses.

 Ethical approval for this cohort study

-The SHAPES cohort study has been approved by the North East - Newcastle & North Tyneside 1 NHS Research Ethics Sub-Committee (REC reference: 22/NE/0035).
+The SHAPES cohort study was approved by the North East - Newcastle & North Tyneside 1 NHS Research Ethics Sub-Committee (REC reference: 22/NE/0035).
 It is an NIHR Portfolio adopted study.

 1. SHAPES Cohort Study